 You can write, record or film your poem (we know some people prefer to record the spoken word or film their entry instead of writing it down).
 Your poem should be a maximum of 25 lines and only one entry per person.

 How to enter

-Post it to The Advocacy Project, 73 St Charles Square, London W10 6EJ
+- Post your poem plus entry form to The Advocacy Project, 73 St Charles Square, London W10 6EJ